wp-plugins/blue-admin/readme.txt

 == Description ==

-This is a simple and clear admin design that makes your WordPress administration section more clear and relaxed.
-Read more about [Blue Admin](http://tech.lineshjose.com/introducing-blue-admin/).
+This is a simple and clear admin design that makes your **WordPress** administration section more clear and relaxed.
+Read more about **[Blue Admin](http://tech.lineshjose.com/introducing-blue-admin/)**.

 **Features**

 * Clean and clear admin design.
-* Custom navigation menus to your WordPress Adminbar/Toolbar.(only compatible for WordPress 3.3 or above versions)
+* Custom navigation menus to your **WordPress Adminbar/Toolbar**.(only compatible for WordPress 3.3 or above versions)

 Watch this video below, to know how to enable/install Blue Admin Plugin on your WordPress site.
 [youtube http://www.youtube.com/watch?v=H3W4R23QlFk]